STUDY IN NEW ZEALAND

 - With reasonable entry requirements and affordable tuition fee, New Zealand is one of the fastest growing study destinations for international students.

 - New Zealand is known to have beautiful landscapes and stunning scenic beauty which is unmatchable

 The Education system in New Zealand

 The education system in New Zealand is a three-tier model which includes primary schools, followed by secondary schools (high schools) and tertiary education at universities and/or polytechnics.
 The academic year in New Zealand varies between institutions but generally runs from late January until mid-December for schools and polytechnics, and from late February until mid-November for universities.

 A bachelor’s degree will take three years, and a further year of study will lead to an Honors degree.
 Not every degree follows this 3+1 pattern; there are some four-year degrees (which may or may not be awarded Honors), and some specialist bachelor’s degrees which take longer to complete.

 A bachelor’s degree may be followed by a Master’s degree.
 A candidate who does not hold an Honors degree may be awarded a Master’s degree with honors; such a degree usually involves two years study, compared to one year for a Master’s degree for a candidate who does have an Honors degree.
 A candidate who has either a Master’s degree or a bachelor’s degree with Honors may proceed to a doctoral degree.

 1 or 2-year diploma programs for students who have just completed schooling and are looking to start higher studies but not necessarily a bachelor’s degree.
-Most of these diplomas further staircase into bachelor’s degree.
+Most of these diplomas further staircase into a bachelor’s degree.

 A one-year, full-time course of study for bachelor degree graduates.
 It does not always require its students to have prior learning or experience in the subject matter of the diploma.

-A one-years full-time study, designed for graduates, which builds on the subject matter in the academic field of the previous degree.
+A one-year full-time study, designed for graduates, which builds on the subject matter in the academic field of the previous degree.

 Applying for a Course or Institute